 The datasheet of stone axeheads found in the Highland Region (Datasheet 5.1; Map 5.1; Case Study Neolithic Axeheads) compiled by Susan Kruse, with additions from Alison Sheridan and Steven Birch, contains records of 204 stone and flint axeheads, or parts thereof.
 There are bound to be further examples in private ownership, in museum collections in addition to those listed, and in excavation assemblages that have not yet been fully published.
 While much work needs to be undertaken on the systematic petrological identification and sourcing of the rock types and the further documentation of the axeheads, Datasheet 5.1 makes a good foundation for a study of this artefact type.

 Click on the data point for more information about the find and a link to the HER record.
 This map is based on the information in Datasheet 5.1 (please note that some finds in this datasheet may be missing from the map, for example where there are no co-ordinates for antiquarian finds, so please view the datasheet for the further information).

 The overall distribution pattern broadly corresponds to the distribution of chambered cairns, except for on Skye, where axeheads are more broadly distributed than the funerary monuments (Map 5.5).
 While it is suspected that most will have been made using locally available stone, certain axeheads stand out as being made of non-local stone, namely:

-- those of Alpine jadeitite;
+- those of jadeitite from the Alps;

 - those of porcellanite from Tievebulliagh and/or Brockley on Rathlin Island, County Antrim (Group IX);